Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Kac--Rice formula for the second moment

 \section{Kac--Rice formula for the second moment}

-In this section we give the two main lemmas that quantify the behavior of the Kac density along the diagonal and far from the diagonal, for a general centered Gaussian process satisfying some natural regularity assumptions.
-First we recall some formula for the conditional density of Gaussian vectors.
-For a Gaussian stochastic process $(Y(s))_{s\in I}$, where $I$ is a subinterval of $\R$, we denote by $r$ its covariance function defined for $s,t\in I$ by
+In this section we give a short study of the Kac density for a general centered Gaussian process satisfying some natural regularity assumptions.
+We first remove the apparent singularity along the diagonal, which is the object of Lemma \ref{lemmabis9} and then prove a factorization property of the Kac density, whose result is contained in Corollary \ref{lemmabis8}.\jump